giantswarm/envctl/README.md

     *   Logs into the *full* workload cluster name (`wallaby-plant-cassino-prod`) via `tsh`.
     *   Sets the current `kubectl` context to the *full* workload cluster name (`teleport.giantswarm.io-wallaby-plant-cassino-prod`).
     *   Starts port-forwarding for Prometheus using the *management cluster* context (`teleport.giantswarm.io-wallaby`) in the background.
+    *   Starts port-forwarding for Alloy metrics using the *workload cluster* context (`teleport.giantswarm.io-wallaby-plant-cassino-prod`) with ports 12345:12345.
     *   Prints a summary and instructions for MCP.

 ## Shell Completion 🧠